Turbul3nce/OSEP_Tools/Injectors/README.md

 ## Usage

-Provide any specific usage instructions, dependencies, or considerations for using the loaders and injectors.
+For any specific usage instructions, dependencies, or considerations for using the injectors, please see additional READMEs.

-## Contributing

-Feel free to contribute by adding new loaders, improving existing ones, or suggesting enhancements.
-Follow the [contributing guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the [MIT License](LICENSE).

 Happy hacking!